aria-7553/discord-base/README.md

 ## What else it does
 ### Error handling
-Everything that's done in this crate follows these principals:
+Everything that's done follows these principals:
 - If the action isn't expected by the user, don't inform them even if it fails
 - If anything else, do inform them.
 Fall back to DMing the user if informing the user failed
 - If it's a user error, tell them the error and how to fix it if it's not obvious
 - If it's a bot error, tell them how to report it and what they can do and inform the owner of the bot.
 Fall back to printing and logging in a file
 - If we can't be sure, tell them the error and how to report it if it looks like a bot error

 These, combined with Rust's safety, ensure the best user experience.
-Most of these errors could be handled by falling back (Not using embeds, DMing the user etc.) but this overcomplicates the bot and makes it inconsistent, without forcing the user to fix it, so it's not a good practice
+Most of these errors could be handled by falling back (Not using embeds, DMing the user etc.) but this overcomplicates the bot and makes it inconsistent, instead of forcing the user to fix it, so it's not a good practice
 ### Optimisation
 - I've tried my best to use statics and avoid `await`s
 - Also adding buckets and rate limit handling to ensure it isn't abused